bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 8, 2015

-Distance: 16.4 km
+Distance: 16.4 km (10.2 mi)

 Cumulative Elevation Gain: 900 m

 Twin Cairns is a minor ridge that rises 200 m above Sunshine Meadows.
 It's so slight, it's probably better to think of it as a feature rather than a ridge, hardly worthwhile given the long approach.
-But when a bear closure turned Zora, Becky, Dinah and I away from ascending Mount Howard Douglas, Twin Cairns was a welcomed alternative, surprisingly pleasant and interesting.
+But when a bear closure turned Zora, Becky, Dinah and me away from ascending Mount Howard Douglas, Twin Cairns was a welcomed alternative, surprisingly pleasant and interesting.

-Following the description for Mount Howard Douglas in More Scrambles, we parked at Sunshine ski resort.
+Following the description for Mount Howard Douglas in More Scrambles, we parked at Sunshine Ski Resort.
 We started up Healy Creek Trail but soon took a short connector to get onto a road that runs to Sunshine Village, a road we shared with buses and trucks.
 After walking 3 km, we came to Goat's Eye Express ski lift.
 But after we started up the trail that heads to the base of Mount Howard Douglas, we encountered a sign saying the area was closed due to bear activity.
 (The following day, Dinah and I could find no mention on the Internet for a bear closure here.)

 Since we couldn't climb Howard Douglas, we considered our options.
-We discussed hiking up nearby Eagle Mountain, but in the end, we decided to continue up the road to Sunshine Meadows.
+We discussed hiking up nearby Eagle Mountain, but we decided to continue up the road to Sunshine Meadows.
 Although we had snowshoed in that area, none of us had been there in the summer.
 We would hike up Twin Cairns.

 No trails run directly to Twin Cairns.
 We started walking up a road leading to Rock Isle trail, but soon left it and hiked cross-country to the north end of Twin Cairns.
 We found a simple way to reach the ridge crest where we came across a huge cairn, likely built by hikers since after this point, the ridge becomes a scramble, albeit an easy one.
 On our way to the summit, we enjoyed clambering along the boulder-strewn crest.
 Despite the modest elevation, summit views were far-ranging.
 After lingering for some time on top, we continued south until it was feasible to drop down the east side of the ridge.
 We hiked back to Sunshine Village and back down the gravel road to our car.